 Under the New Jersey Shore Protection Study, a Final Feasibility Report and Integrated Environmental Impact Statement (EIS) was completed by the U.S. Army Corps of Engineers Philadelphia District (USACE) in 1999 for the Barnegat Inlet to Little Egg Inlet (Long Beach Island) reach of the New Jersey Atlantic Ocean coastline (Figure 1-1).
-The 50-year plan selected by the USACE (USACE, 1999) for restoring Long Beach Island (LBI) called for the placement of approximately 7.4 million cubic yards (mcy) of sand along approximately 17 miles of coastline from Barnegat Inlet to Little Egg Inlet, including 4.95 mcy for the initial berm placement and 2.45 mcy for dune placement.
+The 50-year plan selected by the USACE (USACE, 1999) for restoring Long Beach Island (LBI) initially called for the placement of approximately 7.4 million cubic yards (mcy) of sand along approximately 17 miles of coastline from Barnegat Inlet to Little Egg Inlet, including 4.95 mcy for the initial berm placement and 2.45 mcy for dune placement.
 The berm and dune restoration extends from groin 4 (Seaview Drive, Loveladies) to the terminal groin (groin 98) in Holgate, Long Beach Township.
 The Barnegat Light area (northern end of the study area) is not included.
 The Feasibility Report estimated that approximately 2.0 mcy of sand would be needed for periodic nourishment every 7 years over the authorized 50-year period.
-Since 2006, the USACE has constructed 4.5 miles of the LBI shoreline (i.e. within the municipalities of Surf City, Ship Bottom, Harvey Cedars, and the Brant Beach section of Long Beach Township).
-The remaining sections of initial construction are scheduled to be completed in 2016 and entails the additional dredging and placement of 7.8 mcy of sand.
+Since 2006, the USACE has constructed 4.5 miles of the LBI shoreline (i.e. within the municipalities of Surf City, Ship Bottom, Harvey Cedars, and the Brant Beach section of Long Beach Township) utilizing sand obtained from the authorized Borrow Areas D1 and D2.
+North Beach and Loveladies will be completed utilizing sand from Borrow Areas D1 and D2 once the necessary Real Estate is provided by the New Jersey Department of Environmental Protection (NJDEP), and repairing previously constructed sections that were damaged by two recent severe nor'easter storms.
+The remaining sections of initial construction at the southern end of LBI (i.e. the developed part of Holgate and Beach Haven) are scheduled to be completed in 2016 using the proposed Little Egg Inlet Borrow Area.

-Several borrow areas located within state waters off the New Jersey coast have been used to supply sand to beachfront communities; however, many of these sand sources have since been deemed environmentally sensitive and are no longer available for use, whereas the sand in other borrow areas is not beach compatible or said borrow areas do not have sufficient volumetric capacity over the life of the project.
-To complete initial construction, Borrow Area D1, a 683-acre area centered approximately 2.5 miles off Harvey Cedars in state waters, and Borrow Area D2, a 1034-acre site located directly east of Area D1 in Outer Continental Shelf (OCS) waters, have been approved.
+Several borrow areas located within state waters off the New Jersey coast have been used to supply sand to many beachfront communities; however, many of these sand sources have since been deemed environmentally sensitive and are no longer available for use, whereas the sand in other borrow areas is not beach compatible or said borrow areas do not have sufficient volumetric capacity over the life of the project.
+Borrow Area D1 is a 683-acre area centered approximately 2.5 miles off Harvey Cedars in state waters, and Borrow Area D2 is a 1034-acre site located directly east of Area D1 in Outer Continental Shelf (OCS) waters.
+Both of these borrow areas are approved for use for the LBI beachfill project.
 Pursuant to the National Environmental Policy Act (NEPA: 83 Stat.
 852:42 U.S.C.
 4321 et seq.), potential impacts of utilizing Borrow Areas D1 and D2 for the Barnegat Inlet to Little Egg Inlet (Long Beach Island) Coastal Storm Damage Reduction project were presented in the 1999 Environmental Impact Statement and the 2014 Environmental Assessment.
-The current document tiers off of these prior NEPA documents and presents new information pertaining to the project through the proposed use of a 3,288 acre borrow area located offshore of Little Egg Inlet.
+The current document tiers off of these prior NEPA documents and presents new information pertaining to the project for the proposed use of a 2,050 acre borrow area located offshore and just slightly to the north of Little Egg Inlet.
 The effects associated with material placement on the LBI project site have been addressed under the previous NEPA documents.